riccamini/p2sb/README.md

 Try it out: https://t.me/pic_to_stickers_bot

-For additional information check-out this medium article: https://medium.com/@iacomini.riccardo
+For additional information check-out my [medium article](https://medium.com/@iacomini.riccardo/build-a-serverless-telegram-bot-on-gcp-with-cloud-run-8d4ec9080b0f)

 ## General architecture
 This project is meant to be a playground for GCP services.
 The app is designed as a streaming application made of individual specialized components.
 Cloud Pub/Sub, google's serverless messaging service, connects the individual components, all python applications packaged into containers and running on Cloud Run.